rappasoft/laravel-authentication-log/README.md

 $schedule->command('authentication-log:purge')->monthly();
 ```

-### Displaying The Log
+## Displaying The Log

-You can set up your own views and paginate the logs using the user relationship as normal, or, if you also use my [Livewire Tables](https://github.com/rappasoft/laravel-livewire-tables) plugin then here is an example table:
+You can set up your own views and paginate the logs using the user relationship as normal, or if you also use my [Livewire Tables](https://github.com/rappasoft/laravel-livewire-tables) plugin then here is an example table:

 **Note:** This example uses the `jenssegers/agent` package which is included by default with Laravel Jetstream as well as `jamesmills/laravel-timezone` for displaying timezones in the users local timezone.
 Both are optional, modify the table to fit your needs.